idvorkin/idvorkin.github.io/_d/don-juan2.md

 ### Ego is the Enemy

 - [Ego is the enemy](/pride), how much time is wasted feeling offended or insulted.
 What a waste of time.
 Does it matter when dead?
-- The ego generates a subjective experience through self talk.
-Repeat self talk will repeat same actions
+- The ego generates a subjective experience through self-talk.
+Repeat self-talk will repeat same actions

 ## "Igor's Philosophical Model" mapping to Don Juan